Banking Basics

 Skimming device

-There are three types of skimming devices: separate, overlaid and internal.
-The separate card skimming devices let criminals hold your card for a few seconds.
-Then they can swipe it through a reader to extract its data.
+Separate card skimming devices allow criminals to hold your card briefly.
+Then, they can swipe it through a reader to extract the card’s data.

 Internal devices are a more advanced method.
 Criminals install skimming devices in terminals that intercept data messages sent over the lines.
 Such devices can be complicated to detect without opening the machines.